 Wealthify invests mainly in passive investment funds such as Exchange Traded Funds (ETFs) and Mutual Funds.
 The mix of funds in a client portfolio will depend on their attitude to risk and is monitored constantly to ensure the mix of funds still reflects the client's investment goals and the portfolio they selected during the account opening process.

-Wealthify manage portfolios with a mixture of automated and manual systems to create and monitor client's portfolios.
-Global markets are constantly monitored using computer based algorithms which is a cost-effective strategy allowing clients to invest with lower fees.
+Wealthify manages portfolios with a mixture of automated and manual systems to create and monitor client's portfolios.
+Global markets are constantly monitored using computer-based algorithms which is a cost-effective strategy allowing clients to invest with lower fees.
 In addition to the automated process Wealthify experts use their knowledge and experience to make adjustments to client portfolios where appropriate.
-In this regard they are just like many of the other robo-advice services such as Nutmeg, Moneyfarm and Scalable Capital.
+In this regard they are just like many of the other robo-advice services such as Nutmeg, Moneyfarm and Wealthsimple.